awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 1. Create an instance of the `MultiTableDocumentBatchWrite` and add the individual `DocumentBatchWrite` objects to it\.

-1. Execute the `MultiTableDocumentBatchWrite.Execute` method\.
+1. Run the `MultiTableDocumentBatchWrite.Execute` method\.

 The following C\# code example demonstrates the preceding steps\.
 The example uses the batch write operation to perform the following write operations:
 + Put a new item in the `Forum` table item\.